As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 The history of dairy dates back to the Asuka period of Japan (592-710).
 When a priest named Chiso who came from Korea brought with him 164 books and one of those discussed the beneficial effects of milk.

-This was the first time the Japanese people learned about milking cows milk.
+This was the first time the Japanese people learned about milking and drinking cows milk.

 The first milk store in Tokyo